 Does the video actually show people or just bubbles representing people?

-The standard sensor setting shows a low-resolution video with bubble overlay on each individual.
+The standard setting shows a low-resolution video with bubble overlay on each individual.
 There are several privacy settings if the video is a concern – Check out our article “Addressing Privacy Concerns”

-Do you have sensors without cables?
+Do you have hardware without cables?

 No, our VIDX series people counting sensors are Power-over-ethernet and require a single network cable for power and network connectivity.
 However, we are experienced in overcoming installation and cabling challenges and are happy to discuss your scenario.